devsecflow/deploy-harbor-eks/README.md

 # Harbor on EKS: Streamlined Deployment for Vulnerability Scanning

+> **Coming Soon**: We're excited to announce that our next major update will focus on modularizing the OpenTofu configuration.
+This will make it even easier to customize and use different components of the code independently, allowing for more flexible and tailored deployments.
+Stay tuned for a more adaptable and scalable Harbor on EKS solution!

-Easily deploy Harbor, an open-source container registry and vulnerability scanning platform, on Amazon EKS using OpenTofu.
+Easily deploy Harbor, an open-source container registry and vulnerability scanning platform, on Amazon EKS using OpenTofu or Terraform.

 ## Features and Benefits

-- **Effortless Deployment**: Get a production-ready Harbor up and running on Amazon EKS with just a few commands
+- **Effortless Deployment**: Get a production-ready Harbor up and running on Amazon EKS with just a few commands.
-- **Scalable Architecture**: Uses EFS (Elastic File System) for persistent storage, allowing easy growth
+- **Scalable Architecture**: Uses EFS (Elastic File System) for persistent storage, allowing easy growth.
-- **Secure Configuration**: Utilizes RDS for a robust and secure database backend
+- **Secure Configuration**: Utilizes RDS for a robust and secure database backend.
-- **Smart Load Balancing**: Implements AWS Load Balancer Controller for smooth traffic management
+- **Smart Load Balancing**: Implements AWS Load Balancer Controller for smooth traffic management.
-- **Comprehensive Testing**: Includes a test suite and CI/CD integration for reliability
+- **Comprehensive Testing**: Includes a test suite and CI/CD integration for reliability.
-- **Budget-Friendly**: Efficiently uses AWS services to optimize costs
+- **Budget-Friendly**: Efficiently uses AWS services to optimize costs.
-- **Customizable**: Easily adaptable to fit your organization's unique needs
+- **Customizable**: Easily adaptable to fit your organization's unique needs.
-- **Best Practices Baked In**: Implements AWS and Kubernetes best practices right out of the box
+- **Best Practices Baked In**: Implements AWS and Kubernetes best practices right out of the box.

 ## Quick Start